 I do wish to thank the staff for their dedication to the AIDF and the Board for their continuing support.
+Together we have built an organisation that continues to make a valuable contribution to the mission of the Diocese.

 Trevor Ament Chief Executive Officer